1.19. Barebox Bootchooser¶

 1.19.5.1.
 Scenario 1¶

-a system that shall always boot without user interaction
+System shall always boot without user interaction.

-staying in the bootloader is not an option.
+Staying in the bootloader is not an option.

 1.19.5.1.1.
 Settings¶